 Basic Services for Families

-Families in this district are telling me they cannot find daycare.
-That is a basic service.
-The county has been focused on event venues and tourism infrastructure while working families are navigating real gaps.
+Families in this district cannot find daycare.
+The county has been focused on event venues while working families navigate real gaps.
 That is a priorities problem, and it is fixable.

 The commissioner's job is to fight for this place — not to sit on the board of the organization that's changing it.